-- Telephone or text you on the first day of absence if we have not heard from you. - Write to you if your child's attendance is below 95%. - Invite you in to school to discuss the situation with our School Pastoral Officer and/or Head Teacher, if your child's attendance is consistently under 95%. - Consider whether the School Welfare Officer and/or Child and Family Support Worker should become involved in the process, if absences persist.
+- Telephone or text you on the first day of absence if we have not heard from you. - Write to you if your child's attendance is below 95%. - Invite you in to school to discuss the situation with our School Pastoral Officer and/or Head Teacher, if your child's attendance is consistently under 95%. - Consider whether the School Welfare Officer and/or Child and Family Support Worker should become involved in the process, if absences persist. - Refer the matter to the Local Authority to request a formal School Attendance Meeting, if attendance deteriorates following the above actions.

-Local Authority Involvement